pedrokehl/distributed-file-server/README.md

     # Run MongoDB
     Execute mongod

-    # Go to file-server-manager directory
+    # Go to file-server-manager directory and install Python dependencies
-    cd distributed-file-server/file-server-manager

-    # Install Python dependencies
     pip install -r requirements.txt

     # Run the manager
     python main.py

-    #Open another terminal and go to the main diretory
+    # Open another terminal and go to the file-server-storage diretory

-    # Then go to file-server-storage directory
-    cd file-server-storage

     # Install dependencies (use --production flag if you don't want devDependencies)
     npm install